reqnroll/Reqnroll/docs/guides/how-to-change-test-execution-framework.md

 # How to change the test execution framework used by Reqnroll

-To change test execution framework reference relevant NuGet SpecFlow pacakge.
+To change test execution framework reference relevant NuGet Reqnroll package.
 For details see:
 * [xUnit](../integrations/xunit.md)
 * [NUnit](../integrations/nunit.md)
 * [MSTest](../integrations/mstest.md)